 Ms. DeSousa was born and raised in New Bedford.
 She is the youngest of four siblings and loves having a big family.
 Ms. DeSousa attended high school at Greater New Bedford Regional Vocational Technical School and focused her studies there on child development.
 She graduated from GNB Voc-Tech in 2013.
 Then, while working at Little People’s College, she took courses at Fisher College.
 She plans to go back to school to pursue a degree in teaching.
 In her free time, Ms. DeSousa enjoys going off-roading in her Jeep — something she has loved doing since she was younger and would go with her dad.
 She has three dogs, one cat and a ferret.

-Mary Lavallee, Fourth Grade Associate Teacher
+Mary Lavallee, First Grade Lead Teacher

 Mrs. Lavallee grew up in Acushnet.
 She attended Westfield State University in Western Massachusetts, where she earned degrees in English and Communication.
 In 2012, she moved to Austin, TX to earn her Masters of Fine Arts degree in fiction writing from the University of Texas.
 While in Austin, Mrs. Lavallee worked as a teaching assistant for introductory literature courses and also volunteered to teach creative writing in the community.
 After graduation, Mrs. Lavallee taught reading and language arts to a wonderful group of Austin scholars.
 She has returned to Massachusetts to continue teaching closer to home.